No results for ""

 The metric details page

-From the metrics list, click on a metric name to view the details page for that metric.
+From the Metrics list, click on a metric to view its details.

-• Event kind: custom conversion or binary, click, or page view
+• Event kind: custom, click, or page view

 • Event key: the value you insert into your code to track events